motheblackcat/lk/README.md

 Patch notes v0.0.3:

 - New Feature: Player state kept between scenes (life and sWeapons)
-- WIP: Simple backtracking / scenes navigation
+- WIP: Simple scenes navigation
 - WIP: New scene to get the Axe sub-weapon from Bob The Lumberjack
 - Improvement: The jump button (space bar / A button) is now also used for dialogs opening
-- Improvement: The UI on the npcs reflect the controls (gamepad / keyboard)
+- Improvement: The UI reflects the control type (gamepad / keyboard)
 - Fix: Text assets not loaded after game relaunch

 Currently Known Issues: